-Jayadeva (Jay) Devashetty will join the team at the Cary Leeds Center for Tennis & Learning (CLC) on August 3.
+Jayadeva (Jay) Devashetty joined the team at the Cary Leeds Center for Tennis & Learning (CLC) on August 3, 2020.

-In his role at the CLC, Jay will oversee player development programming including the Intensive Training Program, the Tournament Team, and the Premier Group.
-He will report directly to Liezel Huber, the Executive Director of Tennis at the Cary Leeds Center.
+In his role at the CLC, Jay oversees player development programming including the Intensive Training Program, the Tournament Team, and the Premier Group.

 GETTING TO KNOW JAY